Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

     element in their enamel, so depending on if it is present or not, archaeologists can define a probability of chromosomal sex.
-Of course, even then, there are plenty of humans whose chromosomal sex does not conform to their phenotype in the convention western way we presume it to, even tens of thousands of years ago.
+Of course, even then, there are plenty of humans whose chromosomal sex does not conform to their phenotype in the conventional western way we presume it to, even tens of thousands of years ago.
 Finally, do note that as explored in my previous blogpost, [_Liberating Biology_], sex is not binary, and therefore there is not so much the ability for us to determine a person's sex, so much as we are able to determine the sexual differentiation of various components of